David Blankenhorn: Perry v. Schwarzenegger testimony

 Blankenhorn was presented to the court as an expert witness in Perry v.
 Schwarzenegger by the proponents of California Proposition 8 (2008), a constitutional amendment restricting marriage to the union of opposite-sex couples.
-On cross-examination by David Boies, Blankenhorn stated that marriage's "rule of two people" is not violated by polygamy, because "Even in instances of a man engaging in polygamous marriage, each marriage is separate.
+On cross-examination by David Boies, Blankenhorn stated that marriage's "rule of two people" is not violated by polygamy because even "in instances of a man engaging in polygamous marriage, each marriage is separate.
 He — one man — marries one woman."
-During questioning, Blankenhorn stated "I believe that adopting same-sex marriage would be likely to improve the well-being of gay and lesbian households and their children."
-Also, he identified 22 other benefits of adopting same-sex marriage, published on page 203 of his book The Future of Marriage, stating only 5 with which he disagreed.
-Some of the benefits with which he did agree included that it would: increase the proportion of gays and lesbians in stable, committed relationships; lead to higher living standards for same-sex couples; lead to fewer children growing up in state institutions and more growing up in loving adoptive and foster families; decrease the amount of anti-gay prejudice and hate crimes; and decrease the number of those warily viewed as "other" in society, further reaching the American ideal.
-In the decision filed on August 4, 2010, Judge Vaughn Walker ruled that Blankenhorn was not qualified as an expert witness, and that his testimony was "unreliable and entitled to essentially no weight."
+During questioning, Blankenhorn stated, "I believe that adopting same-sex marriage would be likely to improve the well-being of gay and lesbian households and their children."
+He also identified 22 other benefits of adopting same-sex marriage, published on page 203 of his book The Future of Marriage, stating only 5 with which he disagreed.
+Some of the benefits with which he agreed included that it would increase the proportion of gays and lesbians in stable, committed relationships; lead to higher living standards for same-sex couples; lead to fewer children growing up in state institutions and more growing up in loving adoptive and foster families; decrease the amount of anti-gay prejudice and hate crimes; and decrease the number of those warily viewed as "other" in society, further reaching the American ideal.
+In the decision filed on August 4, 2010, Judge Vaughn Walker noted that Blankenhorn lacked scholarly credentials and his testimony was speculative and did not carry credibility.

 Changing position on same-sex marriage

 In June 2012, Blankenhorn announced in a New York Times opinion column that his stance on same-sex marriage had changed.
-He noted that the opposition voiced in his book and in his trial testimony was founded in a belief "that children have the right, insofar as society makes it possible, to know and to be cared for by the two parents who brought them into this world", a right that he points out is guaranteed by the 1990 United Nations Convention on the Rights of the Child.
-But while that belief had not changed (being central to his view that “gay marriage has become a significant contributor to marriage’s continuing deinstitutionalization”), it was now trumped by other more holistic factors.
-He cites "the equal dignity of homosexual love", "comity", and "respect for an emerging consensus" as positive reasons for his now supporting same-sex marriage.
+He observed that the opposition voiced in his book and in his trial testimony was founded in a belief that "children have the right, insofar as society makes it possible, to know and to be cared for by the two parents who brought them into this world", a right that he argued is guaranteed by the 1990 United Nations Convention on the Rights of the Child.
+While that belief had not changed (being central to his view that "gay marriage has become a significant contributor to marriage’s continuing deinstitutionalization"), it was now trumped by other more holistic factors.
+He cited "the equal dignity of homosexual love", "comity", and "respect for an emerging consensus" as positive reasons for his now supporting same-sex marriage.
 Noting that the fight against same-sex marriage had not advanced the cause of marriage more generally, he expressed a hope that gay and straight couples alike could join together in efforts to strengthen marriage.

 Cultural depictions

 Blankenhorn appears as a character in 8, Dustin Lance Black's play about the trial surrounding Proposition 8, in which the character recites portions of the Perry v.
 Schwarzenegger testimony.
 The part has been performed by Rob Reiner and John C. Reilly.
-Rob Reiner played Blankenhorn again in When We Rise.
+Reiner played Blankenhorn again in When We Rise.